 The UK’s biggest offenders in banking when it comes to carbon emissions have been revealed, as well as the best options to switch to if you want to reduce the carbon footprint of your money.

-Digital bank Revolut and high street giant Barclays top the list of climate offenders for investments in fossil fuels, compiled by green savings site MotherTree.
+High street giant Barclays tops the list of climate offenders for investments in fossil fuels, compiled by green savings site MotherTree.
 Sustainable bank Triodos is responsible for the lowest carbon emissions, followed by Monzo and Starling.

-Each £1,000 held in a current account could be considered responsible for contributing up to 0.29 tonnes of carbon per year, if you hold your money with the worst ranked offenders Barclays or Revolut – the equivalent of driving over 729 miles in the average passenger vehicle.
+Each £1,000 held in a current account could be considered responsible for contributing up to 0.29 tonnes of carbon per year, if you hold your money with the worst ranked offender Barclays – the equivalent of driving over 729 miles in the average passenger vehicle.

 The findings are calculated by looking at the overall carbon footprint of the UK’s major banks, including investment in fossil fuels, and the proportion of their overall net assets represented by each £1,000 saved by an individual in the bank.